StevenChen16/Face-Recognition/README.md

 # Face-Recognition
-a face recognition by yolov5-face and arcfae
+a face recognition by yolov5-face and arcface